 Medical Detoxification: The Essential Step To Quitting

-To get off meth, you must first rid the body from all the traces of the drug “methamphetamine”.
+To get off of meth, you must first rid the body from all traces of the drug.
 Whether this is your first time in detox – or if you’ve been through it before – the symptoms of withdrawal should be supervised and managed by a professional.
 In fact, the medical supervision of detoxification can help address severe symptoms of withdrawal, including:

 - suicidal thoughts

 Medical detox is an initial phase of recovery that people often underestimate.
-Instead, some people try quitting crystal meth by themselves.
+Instead, some people try to quit crystal meth use by themselves thinking that this is something they can tackle alone.
 Often, they come face-to-face with terrifying withdrawal consequences which keep pushing them deeper into addiction.
 Unable to succeed on their own, meth users may continue to take crystal meth…even if it’s to avoid the extremely uncomfortable withdrawal consequences.

 So what is the safest way to quit crystal meth?
 What can you expect from a medically guided detox?
 We review these questions here.
 Then, we reveal how you can successfully detox from crystal meth and prevent or avoid severe consequences.
 At the end, we welcome your questions and comments on crystal meth detox.
 We try to respond to all real-life questions with a personal response!